 Botrytis blight is a fungal disease that affects rose bush flowers, generally showing up during periods of cool, damp weather.
 The infection thwarts buds from opening, and over time, the buds become brown or shadowy gray in color and petals fall.
 It can cause leaves to form soft, brown spots.
 You might also notice cankers growing on the canes of your rose bush.

 Cut off the infected buds.
-There is no treatment for the disease.
+There is no effective treatment for the disease.
 As weather conditions change and turn hot and dry, the remaining, healthy flowers should dry and eventually open.